Recently updated on July 3rd, 2025 at 03:58 pm

 Germany’s public transport is among the world’s best, and a handful of basic german phrases can help you navigate the various transport systems.
 To ask for a ticket: “Einmal/ zweimal nach… bitte”, meaning “one ticket/ two tickets to (your destination) please”.
 Follow up with “was kostet das?” (how much is it?) and “wann fährt er ab?” (when does it leave?) and you’ll get from A to B in no time.
 (Hopefully.)

 Tucking into the culinary culture of a country is one of the best ways to get a real taste of your destination.
-Instead of just smiling and pointing at the menu – ask “kann ich bitte die Speisekarte haben? (can I have the menu, please?) if you don’t already have one – simply add “Ich hätte gerne” (I would like) before the name of your preferred food, be it bratwurst (sausage), spätzle (egg noodles), kartoffelkloesse (potato dumplings) or schweininshaxe, a slow-roasted pork knuckle – best enjoyed with a local beer on the side.
+Instead of just smiling and pointing, use simple German sentences like “kann ich bitte die Speisekarte haben? (can I have the menu, please?).
+Then simply add “Ich hätte gerne” (I would like) before the name of your preferred food, be it bratwurst (sausage), spätzle (egg noodles), kartoffelkloesse (potato dumplings) or schweininshaxe, a slow-roasted pork knuckle – best enjoyed with a local beer on the side.
 Sehr lekker!
 (Very tasty!)

 Can’t decide what to order?
-Ask: “Was empfehlen sie?” (what do you recommend?).
+Use this common German phrase: “Was empfehlen sie?” (what do you recommend?).

 GET INSPIRED BY: Imperial Europe